ednilsonamaral/resume/README.md

 ## About Me

 Hello, folks!
-I'm Ednilson Amaral, 27 years old, Full Stack Javascript Developer.
+I'm Ednilson Amaral, 28 years old, **Software Developer** at [FitDance](https://www.fitdance.com/).
 Father of baby boy Rodrigo; BJJ Athlete; a NFL lover; addicted to japanese food, games (PS4 :p), UFC and codes, a lot of codes!

 I love everything related to web, agile development, readable coding, semantic and reusable.
 Writing codes without losing my sanity.
 I love projects with solid and robust architectures, well organized.
 Today, I work with front-end development, but study a lot for work with MEAN Stack and Ionic in a near future.